danielearwicker/computed-async-mobx/README.md

 *"People starting with MobX tend to use reactions [*autorun*] too often.
 The golden rule is: if you want to create a value based on the current state, use computed."* - [MobX - Concepts & Principles](http://mobxjs.github.io/mobx/intro/concepts.html)

+# About MobX 6

+An attempt was made, then abandoned, to quick-fix this library to work with MobX 6, but it didn't work out (to put it mildly).
+Any suggestions for how to fix it are welcome!
+For now it only works with MobX versions 3.0 to 5.x.

+It's possible the API may need to be cut down to something a bit simpler with fewer guarantees but still achieving the basic goal.

 # What is this for?

 A `computed` in MobX is defined by a function, which consumes other observable values and is automatically re-evaluated, like a spreadsheet cell containing a calculation.